 Applying for your F-1 visa

 After you receive your I-20 from UMW, you must apply for your F-1 visa.
-Review the U.S. Department of State U.S. Visas Study & Exchange website > Student Visas “F” section for instructions on how to apply for your F-1 visa.
+Review the U.S. Department of State U.S. Visas Study & Exchange website > Student Visas “F” section for instructions on how to apply for your F-1 visa, and complete the Nonimmigrant Visa Application Form DS-160.

 Be prepared to present the following at the U.S. Embassy or Consulate: